JuliaMath/QuadGK.jl/docs/src/index.md

 # QuadGK.jl

-This package provides functionality for numerical integration in Julia.
+This package provides support for one-dimensional numerical integration in Julia using adaptive Gauss-Kronrod quadrature.
+The code was originally part of Base Julia.

 ## Functions

 ```@docs
 QuadGK.quadgk
+QuadGK.gauss
+QuadGK.kronrod
 ```